-Income tax expenses were approximately RMB397.7 million for the year ended 31 December 2020, representing a decrease of RMB335.5 million, or about 45.8% from approximately RMB733.2 million for the year ended 31 December 2019.
-The main reasons behind such change were that there was a reduction of the EIT rate to 15.0% for nine subsidiaries after they were recognised as Enterprises of High and New Technology, and a decrease in profit before tax during the reporting period.
+Income tax expenses were approximately RMB171.6 million for the year ended 31 December 2021, representing a decrease of RMB226.1 million, or about 56.9% from approximately RMB397.7 million for the year ended 31 December 2020.
+The decrease was primarily attributable to the decrease in profit before tax.